sonugpc/referral-code-plugin/readme.txt

 = How do I use the shortcodes? =

-The plugin provides three shortcodes for displaying referral codes.
+The plugin provides multiple shortcodes for displaying referral codes in various formats.
 You can use either the post ID or the post slug to specify which referral code to display.

 **1. Referral Code Box:**
 `[referral_code_box id="123"]`